ferrislovescpp/hwid-grabber/README.md

 a hwid grabber made for project based learning purposes

+# features

+**HWID MODULES**
+* retrieves your hard drive serial number
+* retrieves your motherboard serial number
+* retrieves your computer uuid
+* retrieves your processor iD
+* retrieves your boot uuid

+**SECURITY PRACTICES**
+* xorstr string encryption
+* use of local variables

 # installation

 **step 1** - click on the green ***"code"*** dropdown button and click ***"download zip"***